×

 You've mastered French gender of nouns!
 Now it's time to take what you've learned about the general patterns of masculine and feminine nouns and apply it to your everyday conversations and writing in French.

-How to Master French Gender
+How to Practice French Gender

 As you dive into the words and patterns above, you’ll want to have some go-to tools to apply what you’re learning.
 Here are some helpful places I recommend for practicing French noun gender: